Best savings rates this week

-In this article, Moneywise reviews the best instant access, fixed rate, regular and children's savings accounts currently on the market.
+In this article, Moneywise reviews regular, children's savings, fixed-rate and instant-access accounts with the best savings rates currently on the market.

 If you're looking for an account where you can access your money quickly, then a no-notice deal is a good idea.

 Just remember, the interest rate on these accounts is variable so it could decrease down the line.